bhuffy/100-days-of-code/log.md

 **Thoughts**: Today wasn't much coding, but I'm glad I spent time planning out my future of coding.
 I don't think I want to do this for a job, per-se, but certainly want to make stuff with it in my free time.
 It will certainly come in handy when I enter the startup world.
 Good, interesting, busy day.

 **Link(s) to work**: NONE

+### Day 35: February 6, 2017 (Monday)

+**Today's Progress**: Worked with images & heaer on portfolio website, learnedin Jon Duckett's book.

+**Thoughts**: I spend the majority of my day today trying to figure out how the header is supposed to work, and a little bit of learning HTML5 from Jon Duckett's book.
+I'll finish the book in another few days, but I'm spending more time just trying to figure out the site.
+Maybe I should have (or should?) start from scratch, because it's not going well and I'm much more organized.
+Or perhaps I'll just keep going at it.
+At least it's good practice.

+**Link(s) to work**: NONE